Abdulrahman078/Saudi-Riyal-Currency-Classifier/README.md

 ## Contributing
 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## Acknowledgements
-Thank you to all contributors and Umm Al-Qura University's Computer Science & Artificial Intelligence Department for their support in this project.